andrei-voia/deep_learning_pokedex/README.md

 # Deep Learning Pokedex Application

 * A pokedex app created with deep learning, capable to recognize a series of Pokemons from a list of existing Pokemons.
+* This app works on a Raspberry Pi.
+* The recognition part of the code is done on a separate thread, using an Intel Movidius NCS.

 ## Click to play youtube video: